 For repairing the sole of a dress shoe, all you need is some glue and a broken sole.
 When purchasing glue for this purpose, you should consider buying shoe sole glue for achieving the best possible adhesion results.
 Even though it might be a bit more expensive as compared to other types of glue, it's worth the money to do this dress shoe repair properly.

-Once you’ve purchased a suitable shoe glue, open it up by piercing a hole through its bottle with the help of a pin (often built in to the tube’s cap) or nail.
+Once you’ve purchased a suitable shoe glue, open it up by piercing a hole through its bottle with the help of a pin (often built into the tube's cap) or nail.
 Make sure that you’ve created a large enough hole to allow this viscous material to come out without any hindrance.

 Afterward, apply the glue over the broken sole.
 You should only glue that part of the sole which is coming apart from the shoe’s bottom.
 However, if the entire sole has come apart, you should apply a considerable quantity of glue all over the shoe sole.

 Make sure that the shoes rubber sole is completely covered with glue in order to make solid contact with the bottom of the shoe.
-However, if you aren’t sure about the perfect quantity of glue which should be applied, go online to the shoe’s manufacturer site to see what they recommend.
+However, if you aren’t sure about the perfect quantity of glue that should be applied, go online to the shoe’s manufacturer site to see what they recommend.

 Now hold the sole and shoe together for a considerable duration of time.
 Keep them in this position as long as the glue isn’t fully set.
 At this point, you should make sure that your fingers stay away from the glued part or otherwise, it could negatively affect the outcome of this particular method, and you might have to do it all over again.

 After the sole is sealed correctly (usual glue curing time is 24 hrs.), you can start wearing these shoes without any issues.
-However, if there is still some part of the sole which lacks proper contact with the shoe’s bottom, you’ll need to add more glue to area’s that were missed.
+However, if there is still some part of the sole which lacks proper contact with the shoe’s bottom, you'll need to add more glue to areas that were missed.

-Apart from using this re glue shoe soles repair technique on dress shoes, you can also apply it to other types of footwear.
-Even though it may only be a temporary fix, it’s still much better than having to purchase a new pair of dress shoes.
+Apart from using this re-glue shoe soles repair technique on dress shoes, you can also apply it to other types of footwear.
+Even though it may only be a temporary fix, it's still much better than having to purchase a new pair of dress shoes.